free-market/protocol/README.md

 - More integrations, for example swapping via Uniswap/Sushiswap or 1inch
 - Gelato Relay support:  pay for transaction gas using any asset, not just native
 - Branch nodes:  enable on-chain decisions at transaction time to take different paths through your workflows
+- Action Developer Kit:  extend the protocol by adding new actions

 ## License